What are your chances of acceptance?

 Type: Regional, State, National, International

-Destination Imagination is another worldwide competition that includes a variety of subjects, but it specializes in science-based challenges.
-Students will form teams and choose from a list of different challenges to compete in in categories such as Technical, Scientific, and Engineering.
+Destination Imagination is another worldwide competition that covers a variety of subjects, but it specializes in science-based challenges.
+Students will form teams and choose from a list of different challenges to compete in, in categories such as Technical, Scientific, and Engineering.

 Students will solve these challenges and present their solutions in regional competitions.
-Regional winners will move on to statewide competitions before being invited to the Global Finals, where over 8,000 students from 28 states and 12 countries compete for awards.
-150,000 students compete annually in the competition at some level.
+Regional winners will move on to statewide competitions before being invited to the Global Finals, where students from 36 states, 7 Canadian provinces, and 24 countries compete for awards.

 Grades: 9-12